 Marriage is not only a union of two people like most societies tend to perceive it.
 It entails the merging of two entire families, including the children of your partner.
 Recent family reports in Australia show that divorce cases are increasing.
 One is left to wonder how this is happening given the presence of many centers offering family therapy.
-However, it is not a must that you visit a psychologist in order to ensure there is harmony in your family.
+However, it is not a must that you visit a registered psychologist Melbourne in order to ensure there is harmony in your family.
 There are some guidelines you can follow to ensure that your blended family is in harmony.

 Have a strong foundation.